radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 If you need assistance with configuring triggers on the base tables and defining the changelog table, see [Create scripts to generate triggers and changelog table](#create-scripts-to-generate-triggers-and-changelog-table).

-To configure DB Changelog connector:
+To configure DB Changelog change detection mechanism:

 >[!note]
 >These instructions assume you want to apply the SQL scripts immediately.